-- Congressionally appropriated funds for salaries and expenses and other necessary expenses for running the Agency; - Reimbursable agreements of No-Year funds, mostly from other Federal agencies; and - Direct No-Year funds from arbitration panel listing fees and arbitrator dues.
+- Congressionally appropriated funds for salaries and expenses and other necessary expenses for running the Agency. - Reimbursable agreements of No-Year funds, mostly from other Federal agencies. - Direct No-Year funds from arbitration panel listing fees and arbitrator dues.

-The FMCS's 2022 appropriation from Congress was \$50,058,000, an increase of \$1.4 million over 2021.
+The FMCS's 2023 appropriation from Congress was \$53,705,000, an increase of \$3.6 million over 2022; plus an additional \$482,000 in spending authority for three Economy Act reimbursable employee details.
 Appropriations are the primary source of financial resources for the Agency.
-Other budgetary resources available in 2022 included approximately \$1.8 million in reimbursable funds earned by the FMCS mediators from labor-management grievance mediation, training, facilitation, and negotiated rule-making work, and approximately \$600,000 in direct funds from arbitration panel listing fees and arbitrator dues.
-The total budgetary resources for 2022 were \$63,341,473.
-The FMCS made obligations of \$49.3 million in 2022.
+Other budgetary resources available in 2023 included approximately \$2.1 million in reimbursable funds earned by the FMCS mediators from labor-management grievance mediation, training, facilitation, and negotiated rule-making work, and approximately \$800,000 in direct funds from arbitration panel listing fees and arbitrator dues.
+The total budgetary resources for 2023 were \$70,893,152.
+The FMCS made new obligations in the amount of \$55 million in 2023.